7SiebenPunch/MotifDiscovery-Algos/README.md

 ![Image text](https://github.com/7SiebenPunch/img-folder/blob/main/Testdata.png)
 ## Import parameters
 __ts__: ts

+__path__: The path to export the motif as a csv file for storage.
+          The format is: '/home/', if you don't enter a path, it will default to the folder where the current application is located.
+          If you don't want to export the file, delete the csv export code in algo.py

 __windowsize:__ The time window, in this case, can be thought of as the length of the motif.